 Black celebrities living in the West come in different forms, from a range of professions–entertainers, social media influencers, athletes and politicians.
 They have excelled in their field of endeavour, which has endeared them to millions of people on both sides of the colour line.
 The Black celebrities have morphed into the most visible manifestation of Blackness in the Western Hemisphere.
 Celebrities like Oprah Winfrey, Kanye West, Whoopi Goldberg, Cardi B, Jay Z, Will Smith, Michael Jordan, Lewis Hamilton, Sir Lenny Henry are among the most famous people on the planet.

 Black celebrities often find themselves straddling between the Western power structure and the Black masses.
-The Western white power structure made up of the political and corporate elite sometimes relies on Black celebrities to reach the Black masses.
+The Western White power structure made up of the political and corporate elite sometimes relies on Black celebrities to reach the Black masses.
 On the other aisle of expectation, the Black masses rely on Black stars to use their fame and finances to fight their cause.
 Therefore, it should be no surprise that the Black celebrity has in recent years emerged as the unofficial spokesperson for the Black race in the West.

 One year after George Floyd’s lynching in America, Black celebrities have been at the vanguard of narrating the racial horrors of the Black masses.
 In February 2021, Will Smith presented a documentary on Netflix titled Amend: The Fight for America, which examined the fight for equal rights in America through the lens of the 14th Amendment of the US Constitution.
 Leigh-Anne Pinnock, a member of British pop group Little Mix, presented a documentary on BBC titled Race, Pop & Power, which explored racism across the music industry and Pinnock’s own experiences as the only Black member of the band.
 They have also opened up their purse for Black causes.
 John Legend and Chrissy Teigen donated $100,000 to bail out protesters across the USA in response to the George Floyd protest.
-In the build-up to the 2020 US Presidential election, Ice Cube worked with Donald Trump’s campaign to develop their “Platinum Plan” for Black America while Rapper Cardi B interviewed Joe Biden and discussed a range of topics, including race relations, healthcare and the coronavirus pandemic.
+In the build-up to the 2020 US Presidential election, Ice Cube worked with Donald Trump’s campaign to develop their “Platinum Plan” for Black America while Rapper Cardi B interviewed Joe Biden and discussed a range of topics, including race relations, healthcare, and the coronavirus pandemic.

 Some may argue that Western Black celebrities make effective spokesmen and women for the Black race because of their influence and fame.
-Black celebrities in sports, entertainment and media accounted for a third of The Root’s 2020 Most Influential African American list.
+Black celebrities in sports, entertainment, and media accounted for a third of The Root’s 2020 Most Influential African American list.
 In 2021, Lewis Hamilton, the seven-time Formula One champion, was selected as the Powerlist most influential person of African or African Caribbean heritage in the United Kingdom.
 Stormzy, the British hip hop artist, was the third most influential Black person in the UK.
-Of the seven Black billionaires in the USA, 5 are celebrities: Tyler Perry, Kanye West, Michael Jordan, Oprah Winfrey and Jay Z.
+Of the seven Black billionaires in the USA, 5 are celebrities: Tyler Perry, Kanye West, Michael Jordan, Oprah Winfrey, and Jay Z.

 Black celebrities are a crucial component of the celebrity-industrial complex, which hinders them from effectively representing the interests of the Black masses.
 They serve a useful purpose in the Western capitalist system by helping corporates reach a Black audience.
 In describing the role of celebrities in society, Chris Hedges, the American Pulitzer Prize-winning journalist, notes that “Celebrity is the vehicle used by a corporate society to sell us these branded commodities, most of which we do not need.
-Celebrities humanise commercial commodities.
+Celebrities humanize commercial commodities.
 They present the familiar and comforting face of the corporate state.”
 There is a tripartite relationship involving corporates, Black celebrities and the Black masses.
 The Black masses sit at the bottom of the pyramid, while the Black celebrity sits between the Black masses and the corporations.
 The Black celebrity plays the role of attention merchant.
 Harvesting the attention of the Black consumer and handing it over to the corporate body, in exchange for an endorsement deal that could run into millions of dollars.
 The Black celebrity is like a product placement used by the manufacturer to get a target audience (Black masses) to depart with their money.
 To put it briefly, Black celebrities have commodified the Black masses for a captive corporate audience.
 Social media is flooded with images of Black celebrities advertising wares such as Nike, Apple, Calvin Klein, Capital One, Mercedes-Benz, Coca-Cola, Louis Vuitton, Under Armour, etc. All on behalf of their corporate paymasters.

 According to Morning Consult, Black consumers are more likely than the public to look to celebrities when buying.
 50% of Black consumers said they trust celebrities and athletes to give them good advice on brands, while 44% said the same about influencers.
 Black celebrities serve as an inverted Robin Hood whereby they indirectly take money from the Black masses, hand it over to the corporation, and get a handsome reward in return.